vitals

 双语例句

-我们已避免了所有那些不停地危及利害,颠覆古代共和国的缺陷。 - He was lucky that the bullet missed the vitals.
+他的主要生命规律极不规则。 - He was lucky that the bullet missed the vitals.

-你可能有些外伤后受压或者是方向感丧失,但伤到要害。 - He rose from the scooped-out red velvet seat with a feeling of constriction about his vitals After about ten minutes he got up, and throwing on an elaborate dressing-gown of silk-embroidered cashmere wool.
+整合营销传播是企业对环境变化适应的结果,它强调消费者的核心地位。 - He rose from the scooped-out red velvet seat with a feeling of constriction about his vitals After about ten minutes he got up, and throwing on an elaborate dressing-gown of silk-embroidered cashmere wool.

-他从坐得凹进去的红丝绒座子站起来,觉得五脏六腑都不受用。大约过了十分钟他起床了,披上一件精美的丝绣羊毛绒睡衣。 - His vitals are extremely irregular.
+他从坐得凹进去的红丝绒座子站起来,觉得五脏六腑都不受用。大约过了十分钟他起床了,披上一件精美的丝绣羊毛绒睡衣。 - And his vitals are completely normal.